AndersDeath/diary2/000-current.md

 I finally cooked fucking Docker container for nuxtjs today.
 It wasn't so easy I need to say.
 Firstly I didn't do this before, secondly there is a lot of shitty information on the internet that is hard to filter.
 However I did it and I am quite happy.
 At the same time I did some important tasks for DR SMILE that is good.
 Because of all good things my mood is also good.
 It looks like I will have interesting test task and cool project in DR SMILE as well.
 Surely It's not so obvious but anyway.
 It looks like I am very close to getting new knowledge.
 I'm quite tiered of Angular and I don't want to work with technology anymore.
 In a couple of day I want to setup Stable Diffusion local version to my laptop and make several tests.
 If all good I will do some pictures that will public somewhere.
 It will be interesting.

 # 18 May - Wednesday - Kaş - 231 day of immigration

+Today I was working for whole day and it was nice.